ItzLoonie/sm64-patches/README.md

 This patch makes the Snowman Lost His Head star easier by removing the need to meet requirements for it to succeed.\
 Instead, it will always succeed.

+## Exit All Courses
+This patch adds a new button to the Course Pause Screen, allowing you to skip the course chain and go straight back out of the painting you entered initially.

 ## Free Bowser Cam
 This patch gets rid of the restricted 8 directional camera in Bowser Stages when using Free Camera under the BETTERCAMERA make flag.